11 Jan 2023

-Company meetings are of fundamental importance in corporate governance.
-The members (shareholders) of the company exercise the ultimate control of the company through their participation in the company’s general meetings, including annual general meeting (AGM) and extraordinary general meeting (EGM).
-However, this power is limited and is constrained by the company’s constitution.
-The members of the company in effect exercise indirect control through voting on the composition of the board.
+Company meetings are fundamental when conducting corporate governance.
+All the Shareholders (members) of the company exercise the ultimate control of a company by attending these General Meetings, annual general meetings (AGM meetings), and extraordinary general meetings (EGM).
+However, this is limited by the company’s constitution as members exercise indirect control through voting on the composition of the board.

 This article will explain the different types of company meetings (AGM, EGM and Class Meeting) and the procedures for conducting these meetings.

-There are three main type of company’s meetings – annual general meeting, extraordinary general meeting and class meeting.
+There are three main types of company meetings – annual general meetings, extraordinary general meetings and class meetings.

 Companies should hold an annual general meeting every year to approve the reports of the company and the election of directors and office holders.
 This is in addition to other company meetings held.
 Private companies, companies with a sole member, or where all the members agree, may opt out of an annual general meeting and approve the relevant matters through a written resolution instead.